Laonikos Chalkokondyles: The Histories of Chalkokondyles

 After the Fall of Constantinople, Chalkokondyles wrote his most important historical work, Demonstrations of Histories (Ἀποδείξεις Ἱστοριῶν).
 This historical work comprises one of the most important sources for the students of the final 150 years of Byzantine history, despite being defective in its chronology.
 It covers the period from 1298 to 1463, describing the fall of the Byzantine empire and the rise of the Ottoman Turks, which forms the centre of the narrative, down to the conquest of the Venetians and Mathias, king of Hungary, by Mehmed II.
 The capture of Constantinople he rightly regarded as an historical event of far-reaching importance and compared it to the fall of Troy.
 The work also sketches other manners and civilization of England, France and Germany, whose assistance the Greeks sought to obtain against the Turks.
 For his account of earlier events he was able to obtain information from his father.

 His model is Thucydides (according to Bekker, Herodotus), his language is tolerably pure and correct, and his style is simple and clear.
 The text, however, is in a very corrupt state.
-The archaic language he used made his texts hard to read in many parts, while the antiquarian names, with which he named people of his time, created confusion (Γέται, Δάκες, Λίγυρες, Μυσοί, Παίονες, Ἕλληνες).
-The extended use of the name "Hellenes" (Ἕλληνες), which Laonikos used to describe the Byzantines contributed to the connection made between the ancient Greek civilization and the modern one.
+The archaic language used made his texts hard to read in many parts, while the antiquarian names, with which he named people of his time, created confusion (Γέται, Δάκες, Λίγυρες, Μυσοί, Παίονες, Ἕλληνες).
+The extended use of the name Hellenes (Ἕλληνες), which Laonikos used to describe the Byzantines, contributed to the connection made between the ancient Greek civilization and the modern one.

 Chalkokondyles' History was first published in a Latin translation by Conrad Clauser at Basel in 1556, although the translation itself bears the date of November 1544.
 A French translation was published by Blaise de Vigenère in 1577 with a later edition by Artus Thomas, with valuable illustrations on Turkish matters.
 The editio princeps of the Greek text had to wait until 1615 for J. B. Baumbach's printing.

 The older Bonn corpus edition stays close to some of the manuscript readings: Historiarum Libri Decem, ed.
 I. Bekker, Corpus Scriptorum Historiae Byzantinae (Bonn 1843).
 The only critical edition of the work has been published by the Hungarian Byzantinist Eugenius Darkó: Historiae Demonstrationes, 2 volumes, ed.
 E. Darko, (Budapest 1922–7).
 The text can also be found in J.-P. Migne, Patrologia Graeca, volume 159.

 A complete English translation (by Anthony Kaldellis) of The Histories was published in two volumes in 2014 by Harvard University Press, as volumes 33 and 34 of The Dumbarton Oaks Medieval Library.
-Partial translations include one of Books I-III in Laonikos Chalkokondyles.
+Partial translations include one of Books I–III in Laonikos Chalkokondyles.
 A Translation and Commentary of the Demonstrations of Histories, trans.
 Nikolaos Nikoloudis (Athens 1996) and another of Book VIII in J. R. Melville Jones, The Siege of Constantinople: Seven Contemporary Accounts (Amsterdam 1972), pp. 42–55.